rymo4/Coffeenated/README.md

 ## What to Look At

-First of all.
-Make sure to click the first link and create an account on the site so that you can see everything.
+First of all, make sure to click the first link and create an account on the site so that you can see everything.

 | Link        | Why        |
 |------------|------------|